 ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.
 Possible number of credits: 15-18 (semester programs) or 3-9 (summer programs).

-OFFICIAL TRANSCRIPT: At the conclusion of the program, an official transcript from the Institute for American Universities will be sent to your home institution.
+OFFICIAL TRANSCRIPT: At the conclusion of the program, an official transcript from IAU College will be sent to your home institution.
 If your college or university requires an official transcript from an accredited U.S. institution, you are able to receive one from Truman State University for an additional fee of $500.
 (If you require a TSU transcript, please be sure to notify us at least 3 months prior to departure.)

 TEXTBOOKS/MATERIALS are provided on loan - must be returned before departure.
 Art supplies are provided for students enrolled at The Marchutz School of Fine Arts.